 Planting your aloe in a container outdoors will allow you to easily bring it inside, should frosty weather threaten their survival.
 If you’ve planted your aloe in the ground, though, simply cover it with a large plastic container during a short frost.
 For longer cold bouts, spread a thick mulch or straw around the root to protect it from the harsh temperatures.
 Remember, aloe vera plants are 96% water, so when the frost hits, it will freeze any unprotected leaves and turn them to mush.

-Keep an eye out for the pests that love the aloe vera plant, like mealy bugs, which are flat and brown/tan.
+Keep an eye out for the pests like mealy bugs, which are flat and brown/tan.
 These bugs like to suck on the aloe sap.
 A natural, non-toxic pesticide should be enough to protect your plant.

 💡Tip: When you reintroduce aloe to the outdoors, once the cold has lifted, do so gradually by exposing it to light for just a few hours a day at first, in increasingly brighter and brighter spots, to prevent sunburn and help the plant “acclimatize”.